hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide9_20220401.md

 The execution context -- or **context** -- is a concept that refers to the **environment** in which a function executes.
 In JavaScript, it most commonly refers to the current value of the `this` keyword.
 When we talk about the execution context of a function or method call, we're talking about the value of `this` when that code executes.
 The context depends on *how the function or method was invoked*, not on where the function was defined.

-The only factor that determines the context is how you call the function or method.
+The only factor that determines the context is *how you call the function or method*.
 In other words, two invocations of the same function or method can have very different contexts depending on how you make those calls.

 There are two basic ways to set the context when calling a function or method: